linkeddatacenter/kees/README.md

 .
 ```

-Some smarter KEES agent SHOULD add also:
+A smarter KEES agent SHOULD consider also:
 ```
 :myplan ;
    kees:requires <http://example.com/dataset.ttl> ;
    # Use  a minimal accualPeriodiciy to reduce DOS attacks
-   kees:accualPeriodiciy sdmx-code:freq-m ;
+   kees:accualPeriodiciy sdmx-code:freq-m ; # a minute
-   kees:asserts
+   kees:asserts [ a sp:Ask; sp:text """ASK {
+     ?x sd:name <http://example.com/dataset.ttl>; dct:created ?created; dct:modified ?modified.
+     FILTER( ?modified >= ?created )
-	[ a sp:Ask; sp:text "ASK {FILTER NOT EXISTS{ ?x sd:name <http://example.com/dataset.ttl>; prov:InvalidatedAtTime []}}"]
+     FILTER NOT EXISTS{ ?x prov:InvalidatedAtTime []}}
+   }"""]
 .
 ```

+## Integrity tests

+Following axioms MUST always eval to true after the execution of the KEES axioms.
+If not KEES agent should abort.

+### Cardinality = 1

+All OWL restrictions in KEES ontology that require a cardinality 1 MUST be satisfied.

+### Cardinality = some

+All OWL "sameof" restrictions in KEES ontology  MUST be satisfied.

-### KEES agent protocol
+## KEES agent protocol

-A KEES Agent MUST be able to accept in input one or more URL dereferencing to kees:KnowledgeBaseDescription resources.
+A KEES Agent SHOULD accept as input one or more URL dereferencing to kees:KnowledgeBaseDescription resources
+A KEES Agent SHOULD accept as input at least one kees:KnowledgeBaseDescription document

 The input method is implentation dependent: a KEES agent can be implemented as a web service or as a command or as a job.

+A KEES agent SHOULD accept, as optional parameter, a namespace to be used when it needs to create new resources.

-There is no direct way to detect if an agent is running or is aborted.
-But you can always check if the knowledge base is in a
+KEES does not impose a way to detect if an agent is running or is aborted.
+But you MUST can always able to check if the knowledge base is in a safe state or not
-safe state.

 KEES agent implementation SHOULD add some log and monitor features.

-KEES agent should be able to infer types from functional properties.

-A KEES agent MUST implement a this process schema:
+A KEES agent is expected to implement a process like:

-1. exit teaching window
-2. execute axioms
+1. Put the knowledge base in a *not safe* status.
+2. Execute KEES axioms.
-3. ensure the integrity of the knowledge base descriptions.
+3. Ensure the integrity of the knowledge base descriptions.
 Abort if errors;
-4. get a plan that matches all pre-conditions, then take the appropriate action looking  the *kees:from* attribute and
+4. Find a plan that matches all pre-conditions, then take the appropriate action using the constructor and post-conditions.
-   assert all post-conditions, aborting if one them return false or there if a computation error.
-5. repeat steps 2-3-4 until exists a matching plan
+5. Repeat steps 2-3-4 until it finds a matching plan.
-6. check if there are unexecuted plan (i.e. plans with unsatisfied pre-condition).
+6. Check if there are pending plan (i.e. plans with unsatisfied pre-condition).
 If yes abort.
-7. check no named graph was invalidated.
+7. Check that no named graph was invalidated.
 If yes abort.
-8. enter teaching window
+8. Enter teaching window and put the knowledge base in a *safe* status
-9. (Optional) print an execution report
+9. (Optional) Print an execution report summary
+10. (Optional) Provide execution log

 ## Example